bio-tools/biotoolsDocs/IFB_tools.rst

    You can use **Collection** to assign tools which are somehow related to one or more groups.
 These collections can have any names you like.
 Other ways to group tools are by creating a *bio.tools* subdomain (from *Menu...Manage subdomains*) and by defining `relations <https://biotools.readthedocs.io/en/latest/curators_guide.html#relation-group>`_ between tools.

 .. note::
   **ELIXIRNode** and **ELIXIRPlatform** define the name of an ELIXIR node or ELIXIR platform, respectively, that is credited for the tool.
-All tools in the IFB catalogue will have the ELIXIRNode credit set to "France" by *bio.tools* admin in due course.
+All tools in the IFB catalogue will have the ELIXIRNode credit set to "France".
 These are not normally be set by *bio.tools* users {`learn more <http://biotools.readthedocs.io/en/latest/curators_guide.html#elixir-node>`_}.